Pediatric short bowel syndrome (SBS)

 In older children:

-• Total parenteral nutrition (TPN) means that your child receives nutrients directly into a vein.
+• Total parenteral nutrition (TPN) - This means that your child receives nutrients directly into a vein.
 It’s often used as a short-term treatment after surgery.

-• Enteral nutrition, also known as tube feeding, means your child receives nutrients through a tube that goes to their stomach.
+• Enteral nutrition - Also known as tube feeding, means your child receives nutrients through a tube that goes to their stomach.
 The nutrition may go through a nasogastric (NG) tube, which doctors insert in the nose and guide down the throat to the stomach.
-Or doctors may use a gastrostomy tube (G-tube) inserted directly into the stomach during a small surgical procedure.
+Doctors may use a gastrostomy tube (G-tube) inserted directly into the stomach during a small surgical procedure.
 Enteral nutrition often replaces TPN.

-• Feeding therapy with a therapist can help your child overcome any challenges they may have with swallowing foods and liquids.
+• Feeding therapy - With a therapist help, you can help your child overcome any challenges they may have with swallowing foods and liquids.

 Our intestinal rehabilitation team includes top pediatric experts in gastroenterology, surgery, nutrition, social work and more.
 Together, we provide personalized care for your child and family to help manage their unique condition and enjoy the best quality of life.